hamidrezaghanbari/analytics-toolbar/README.md

 ## Features

+### 🛡️ **Shadow DOM Isolation**
+- **Complete Style Isolation**: Uses Shadow DOM to prevent any CSS conflicts with host websites
+- **No Style Inheritance**: Toolbar maintains its appearance regardless of aggressive global styles
+- **Works Everywhere**: Functions perfectly on any website, no matter how complex their CSS
+- **Zero Conflicts**: No !important battles or specificity issues

 ### 🎯 **Interactive Element Inspection**
 - **Visual Element Highlighting**: Hover over any element to see it highlighted with a blue border
 - **CSS Selector Generation**: Automatically generates precise CSS selectors for selected elements